vuejs/language-tools/README.md

 This tool uses Vue 3 types from '@vue/runtime-dom' module to calculate completion.

 Vue 3 in itself includes the package '@vue/runtime-dom'.
-For Vue 2 you will have to install this package yourslef:
+For Vue 2 you will have to install this package yourself:

 ```json
 {